ShizukaDonaghue/luve/README.md

 ## Content Marketing

 In order to consistently create useful and engaging content that will attract and convert the target market into customers, the business can post articles relevant to the site.
-These articles intend to provide meaningful information on safe sunblock, which in turn helps to build trust and loyalty as well as positioning the business as a reliable source of information.
+These articles intend to provide meaningful information on safe sunblock, which in turn helps to build trust and loyalty as well as position the business as a reliable source of information.

 ## Social Media Marketing